- Who is a Network Engineer?

 - Why did you choose a career as a network engineer?

-- Why do you think you can be an asset for our company?
+- Why do you think you can be an asset to our company?

 - What are your strengths and weaknesses?